solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 1. Before building transformation pipelines or loading it into the data warehouse, how can WWI quickly explore the raw ingested data to understand its contents?

-    - Using Azure Synapse Analytics Studio, for any parquet files stored in ADLS, they can right click on a parquet file to query as SQL or as DataFrame in a notebook.
+    - Using Azure Synapse Studio, for any parquet files stored in ADLS, they can right click on a parquet file to query as SQL or as DataFrame in a notebook.

 2. When it comes to storing refined versions of the data for possible querying, what data format would you recommend they use?
 Why?